Carlos Correa Preview, Player Props: Twins vs. Pirates

-Carlos Correa -- with a slugging percentage of .688 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Mitch Keller on the hill, on August 19 at 7:10 PM ET.
+Carlos Correa -- with a slugging percentage of .688 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Osvaldo Bido on the hill, on August 20 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Pirates.

 Carlos Correa Game Info & Props vs. the Pirates